Tips from startup CEOs and CTOs managing distributed teams on how to run a remote development team

 III.
 The geography of the remote work

-or South America
+or Latin America

 .
 The locations have been quite popular lately due to the growing talent pool and more affordable rates.
 Yet, most companies don’t consider time difference, language, or culture as a barrier and are open to hiring remote developers regardless of their location.
 Learn more about geographical preferences for hiring remote developers in Part III